Leonardo Fornaroli: Karting

-Lower formulae
+Lower formulas

 2020

 Having tested a Formula 4 car for the first time at the Supercorso Federale, 2020 would see Fornaroli make his debut in the Italian F4 Championship, driving for sportscar racing team Iron Lynx, which extended its program to single-seaters.
 He repaid the faith straightaway, taking a solid fourth-place finish on debut at Misano.
-He would go on to score 8 top-five finishes from 20 races, including a podium at Monza, and finished 9th in the overall standings on 108 points.
+He would go on to score eight top-five finishes from 20 races, including a podium at Monza, and finished ninth in the overall standings on 108 points.
 At the end of the year, as an award for his performances, Fornaroli was again invited to ACI Sport's Supercorso Federale, together with F4 rivals Gabriele Minì, Francesco Pizzi, Andrea Rosso and four karting drivers.

 2021

 In 2021 Fornaroli remained in the series with Iron Lynx, partnering new Ferrari Driver Academy recruit Maya Weug and Pietro Armanni.
 He was the highest-placed driver in the 2020 standings to return.
 Consistency would once again prove to be his biggest asset, as he was in the points in every race he finished.
 Two very strong weekends at Misano, where he clinched his first F4 victory from his first pole before scoring two further podiums, and Imola would initially see Fornaroli as the only real threat for eventual champion Oliver Bearman.
 He would however lose out shortly after, despite a second pole and more podiums at the Red Bull Ring and Mugello, and reached the season finale at Monza in third position, as part of a four-way fight for second.
-The weekend did not go to plan for him, as he faced a lowly 9th position, a retirement and a DNS that eventually dropped him to fifth in the standings, behind runner-up Tim Tramnitz and Prema's Kirill Smal and Sebastián Montoya.
+The weekend did not go to plan for him, as he faced a lowly ninth position, a retirement and a DNS that eventually dropped him to fifth in the standings, behind runner-up Tim Tramnitz and Prema's Kirill Smal and Sebastián Montoya.
 Fornaroli's closest teammate, Armanni, finished 23 places and 172 points behind him.

+Fornaroli also took part in the ADAC Formula 4 with the team as a guest driver for the first two rounds.
+In those two rounds he competed in, he scored a high of third in the second race in Austria.